 Davis & Associates provide expert legal counsel in all aspects of immigration law.
 We provide legal services to Houston and surrounding areas, including Pasadena, The Woodlands, Sugarland, and more.
-Our team of astute lawyers are proficient at handling immigration cases related to green card applications, naturalization, permanent residence, business immigration law, employer compliance, temporary work visas, deportation defense, employer compliance, among many others.
+Our team of astute lawyers are proficient at handling immigration cases related to green card applications, naturalization, permanent residence, business immigration law, temporary work visas, deportation defense, employer compliance, among many others.

 Applying for citizenship in Houston can be a complex, often times confusing, process.
 Your Houston immigration attorneys will be an invaluable asset to you, guiding you every step of the way.

 Applying for U.S. citizenship, also referred to as naturalization, is the process in which a foreign national seeks citizenship by meeting all necessary requirements set forth by the Immigration and Nationality Act.
 There are several steps in the application process, and it is imperative that all steps be performed correctly, or it can cause significant delays and even dismissal of your application.
 The application process has several steps:

 - Determine if you meet all the requirements to apply for citizenship

 - Prepare and submit the N-400 application to the USCIS